-I concur with my colleague Jamie Winterton that “cyber” has become overdetermined and if you’re into understanding how that works you should check out her upcoming event with the Center for Science and Imagination.
+I concur with my colleague Jamie Winterton that “cyber” has become overdetermined and if you’re into understanding how that works you should check out her upcoming event with the Center … Continue reading New Connections Workshop

 I’ve written a chapter for a forthcoming collection on history of early modern science and I was just asked to write up the abstract for said piece.
 In writing, I found myself pretty jazzed about the piece and thought I’d share at least the abstract with you all.
 I’m particularly tickled by the way the chapter harmonizes with work I’m doing right now on my book, which is all about long histories of quantifying media and interfaces.